A Christmas Cracker

 HAPPY NEW YEAR.
 WELCOME TO THE YEAR 2019!

 Munich is the capital of Bavaria and the third largest city in Germany.
 The focal point of the historic inner city is the large open square, the Marienplatz, where the Old and New Town Halls are located.
-Today we enjoy a city tour of Munich, visiting the square and the remarkable Cathedral Church of Our Lady.
-In the afternoon we head to probably the most famous beer house in the world, the Hofbrauhaus.
-It was founded in 1589 by Wilhelm V, Duke of Bavaria, and the first production of brown ale occurred in 1592.
-The rest is history!
+Today we enjoy a city tour of Munich, visiting the square and the remarkable Cathedral Church of Our Lady, and the famous beer house, the Hofbrauhaus.

 01/01/2019 Munich – Chur (BD)